Spa2k1e/NIRFreq/README.md

   <br>
   <i><b>Forest Extraction</b>: Evaluated using NDVI.
 The explicit RGB-NIR decoupling in our network prevents spectral contamination in critical vegetation bands.</i>
 </p>

----
-**Note:** The complete source code and pre-trained models will be released here upon publication.